zenobiajazmin/my-project1-repo/README.md

    - Prepare a formal presentation covering the research questions, data exploration, analysis process, visualizations, and conclusions.
    - Ensure the presentation is clear, engaging, and professionally formatted.

-**Support and Resources**:
-- **APIs**: For potential future extensions, consider using APIs for additional data (e.g., weather data, event data).
-- **Instructional Team**: Utilize office hours and support sessions for guidance and feedback.
-- **GitHub**: Use GitHub for version control and collaboration.

 ### Summary of Analysis vs. Hypotheses

 **Hypotheses:**